Lobster Bisque

 Storing

-• Lobster bisque can be refrigerated up to 3 days or kept frozen for weeks.
+• Lobster bisque can be refrigerated up to 3 days or kept frozen for up to 6 months.

 Ready to discover this recipe?
 You're only 1 step away.